NCAR/vast/content/news/20230628-projectpythia-cookoff.md

 Pythia Cookbooks provide example end-to-end geoscientific workflows and are an important tool towards reproducible science efforts.

-Members of the Project Pythia team and larger Pangeo community gathered at NCAR's Mesa Lab in Boulder, CO and remotely for a hybrid hacakthon June 20-23, 2023 to expand content and improve infrastructure support for Cookbook development.
+36 members of the Project Pythia team and larger Pangeo community gathered at NCAR's Mesa Lab in Boulder, CO and remotely for a hybrid hacakthon June 20-23, 2023 to expand content and improve infrastructure support for Cookbook development.